 Guests of all ages can hit the High Desert Museum for cool exhibits and native wildlife including river otters, a fox, porcupines, and oodles of raptors.

 And while indoorsy fun is great, Fido still needs fresh air.
 Charge up your headlamp, then head for your favorite Bend pet store to grab a lighted collar and maybe some glow-in-the-dark toys.

 Here come the holidays!

-November opens the holiday floodgates, and they keep flowing ‘til we all heave a collective sigh in the new year.
+November opens the holiday floodgates, and they keep flowing ‘til we heave a collective sigh in the new year.

 Though Oregon’s been a 100% vote-by-mail state since 1998, many guests count Election Day as a paid holiday.
 If you’re among them, why not treat the second Tuesday in November as an excuse for a four-day Bend adventure?

 Bend’s Veteran’s Day Parade is touted as one of the largest in the state, and typically takes place the second Friday in November.
 It’s another three-day weekend when folks flock to Bend for the season’s first taste of snow.